Bodyboarders know the importance of riding waves with quality fins.

 The Air Hubb swim fins by Hubboards are lightweight and will float if you lose them in a wipeout.

 The stiff fin blade and soft foot pocket deliver the perfect combination of power and comfort.

 Hydro Tech 2

-The Ally ERS4 fins are made of 100 percent natural rubber and float in salt water.
+The Ally Clark Little fins are a signature model designed by the legendary shore break photographer.
+They're made of 100 percent natural rubber and float in salt water.

 Pride Vulcan V2

 The Pride Vulcan V2 fins feature an ergonomic foot pocket and ankle strap for maximum comfort in all types of conditions.

 It also comes with a drainage system to ensure sand and water don't stay inside the fin pocket.